The image above shows our Poppy Seed Pod watch on the right.

 . . . stand out for their Danish-inspired elegance and craftsmanship.
 Made in Denmark, these timepieces combine wood and stainless steel, epitomizing minimalist design with a touch of sophistication.
 Vejrhøj embraces sustainable materials like walnut and oak, showcasing natural textures in each watch.
 Their commitment to quality craftsmanship and eco-consciousness is evident in the use of ethically sourced wood, reflecting a harmonious blend of Nordic aesthetics and environmental responsibility.

-Jord.co wood watches exemplify exquisite craftsmanship and modern design.
+Jord.co wood watches.
+The brand positions itself as exemplifying exquisite craftsmanship and modern design.
 Created using sustainably sourced wood varieties such as ebony, maple, and sandalwood, each timepiece reflects natural beauty and unique wood grains.
 Jord.co, based in St. Louis, Missouri, merges innovation and elegance, offering watches that combine traditional craftsmanship with contemporary style.

 Their commitment to sustainability includes ethical wood harvesting and eco-friendly practices.
 Jord.co watches stand as a symbol of timeless elegance and a dedication to both craftsmanship and sustainability.
-Some of their watches combine wood and semi-precious stones.
+Some of their watches use semi-precious stones or marble.
 They often use wood for only a relatively small part of their visually interesting watches.

 Original Grain wood watches blend craftsmanship and innovation, creating timepieces that merge wood and steel in remarkable harmony.
 Using reclaimed wood from sources like whiskey barrels and sustainable materials like bamboo, each watch exudes a unique character.

-Based in San Francisco, Original Grain infuses elegance and sustainability, reflecting a commitment to eco-consciousness in their designs.
-These watches cater to those seeking distinctive accessories that seamlessly merge classic style with environmental responsibility,.
+Based in San Francisco, Original Grain combines elegance and sustainability, reflecting a commitment to eco-consciousness in their designs.
+These watches cater to those seeking distinctive accessories that seamlessly merge classic style with environmental responsibility.
 Some of their watches use wood for the dial, some only for other parts of the watch, combining them with other materials.

-Iris and Olive, a British company, produces some of the most visually striking watches which use wood in combination with other materials.
+Iris and Olive, a British company, used to produce some of the most visually striking watches which use wood in combination with other materials (although they don’t seem to be on their website when I last checked).
 An example of their watches use an black steel encasement with the varied tones of the Sandalwood and dark blue-tinged metal.
-Founded in 2019 they stock a variety of crafts and gifts in addition to their wooden watches.

-UrbanDesigner: as well as stocking wooden watches and other items, they even tell you how to make a wooden watch case,
+UrbanDesigner: as well as stocking wooden watches and other items even tell you how to make a wooden watch case,

 Treeticker wood watches are known for their blend of elegance and sustainability.
 Crafted from ethically sourced wood like ebony and sandalwood, each timepiece boasts unique wood grains.
 Treeticker, based in Australia, combines contemporary design with eco-consciousness, offering watches that resonate with nature-inspired sophistication.
 Their commitment to sustainable materials and responsible practices aligns with the preferences of those seeking distinctive, environmentally friendly accessories.